 grandparents, teachers, and babysitters.

-health care.
-Some insurance companies will cover the cost of an in-home
+care.
+Some insurance companies will cover the cost of an in-home health

-are chronic or severe.
+chronic or severe.
 Call your benefits provider to see if you are eligible.
 Respite

 services are also available for children with developmental disorders, including autism.